-- 1. Annexations should not negatively affect the character of the Town - 2.
-Annexations should not be considered for the sole purpose of growing the geographical size of the Town instead should only be considered to adjust irregularities in a boundary, strengthen the Town's tax base, or control an adjacent area of concern where conditions in that area could negatively affect the Town - 3.
-Annexations should have a financial impact study and should be revenue neutral or positive - 4.
-All annexations should require a recommendation from the Planning Commission to ensure the annexation is in accordance with the Comprehensive Plan - 5.
-Procedure must be in accordance with the Town Charter and Delaware Code
+- 1. Annexations should not negatively affect the character of the Town. - 2.
+Annexations should not be considered as the sole purpose of growing the geographical size of the Town and instead should only be considered to adjust irregularities in a boundary, strengthen the Town's tax base, or control an adjacent area of concern where conditions in that area could negatively affect the Town. - 3.
+Annexations should have a financial impact study and should be revenue neutral or positive. - 4.
+All annexations should require a recommendation from the Planning Commission to ensure the annexation is in accordance with the Comprehensive Plan. - 5.
+The annexation procedure must be in accordance with the Town Charter and Delaware Code.

-Goal #2: Explore annexation of two areas to smooth the boundaries of the Town extending it up to Philadelphia Pike and down to River Rd.
+Goal #2: Explore annexation of a limited number of properties to smooth the Town's boundaries.